Putuo Zongcheng Temple: The replica of the Golden temple

 To the left the main hall Wanfaguiyi (picture from 2018).
 In the middle the replica in scale 1:1 in Chicago 1933.
 To the right the smaller replica in scale 1:10 at the Museum of Ethnography, Sweden.

-Swedish explorer Sven Hedin, Gösta Montell, Georg Söderbom and chinese architect Liang Weihua (W. H. Liang) came to Putuo Zongcheng in June 1930.
+Swedish explorers Sven Hedin, Gösta Montell, Georg Söderbom and Chinese architect Liang Weihua (W. H. Liang) came to Putuo Zongcheng in June 1930.
 This was part of the Sino-Swedish expedition and the mission was to procure a Lamaistic temple to the World Exhibition in Chicago in 1933, Century of Progress.
-An exact model in full scale 1:1 was manufactured at Liang’s workshops in Beijing.
+An exact model in full scale 1:1 was manufactured at Liang's workshops in Beijing.
 Two smaller models in scale 1:10 were also made.
 The full scale model was set up in Chicago.
 One of the smaller models was also sent to Chicago to help set up the full scale temple.
 The other small model was taken to the Museum of Ethnography in Stockholm.